ezraaslan/Code-Jackpot/README.md

 ---

 ## How to Run
-Download the latest release and run the program from the terminal (this only works for Windows as the releaes is a .exe file)
+Download the latest release and run the program from the terminal (this only works for Windows as the release is a .exe file)
 ### **OR**
 ```bash
 pip install -r requirements.txt